AbdelrahmanRagheb/WebDevPortfolio/README.md

 ---

 ## Project Structure
-This repository is organized into multiple sub-projects, each showcasing different backend applications developed using **Spring Boot**.
+This repository is organized into multiple sub-projects, each showcasing different backend applications developed using **Spring & Spring Boot**.
 The projects are structured to demonstrate various aspects of backend development, including:

 - **REST API design**
 - **Database management**